Teddy Riner: Judo career

 Riner was selected to compete for France at the 2012 Summer Olympics in London, England in the men's heavyweight event.
 The event took place at ExCeL London on 3 August.
 Riner won the gold medal by defeating Russia's Alexander Mikhaylin in the final.

 At the 2016 Olympics, he defended his Olympics heavyweight title, defeating Hisayoshi Harasawa in the final.

 In his career, Riner was only defeated nine times in elite international championships.
 He lost to Brayson and Tölzer in 2006, to Bianchessi and Rybak in 2007 and to Muneta and Grim Vuijsters in 2008.
 He lost to Abdullo Tangriev in the third round of the 2008 Summer Olympics, before obtaining the bronze medal, and on 13 September 2010 he lost the openweight title at the 2010 World Judo Championships in Tokyo to Daiki Kamikawa, his last defeat before a series of 154 victories.
-After almost 10 years, he lost in the third round of the Paris Grand Slam against world number 2 Kokoro Kageura.
+After almost 10 years, he lost in the third round of the Paris Grand Slam against World No. 2 Kokoro Kageura.

 In 2021, he won the gold medal in his event at the 2021 Judo World Masters held in Doha, Qatar.

 At the 2020 Tokyo Olympics, Riner achieved a bronze medal in the over 100-kilogram class following a defeat by Russian judoka Tamerlan Bashaev.
 He also won the gold medal in the mixed team event.

+He also competed in the 2024 Summer Olympics, where he, along with Marie-José Pérec, was one of the two individuals to light the Olympic cauldron in the Tuileries Garden.
+He won the gold medal in the over 100-kilogram class, defeating the world champion Kim Min-jong from South Korea.
+With that, he equaled the record of Japan's Tadahiro Nomura, becoming one of the only judokas to have won three individual Olympic golds in judo.

+The following day in the mixed team event, France faced Japan in the gold medal match for the second straight Olympics.
+Sanshiro Murao and Rika Takayama gave Japan an early 2–0 lead before Riner beat Tatsuru Saito.
+Natsumi Tsunoda subsequently put Japan on the brink of the gold medal, but Joan-Benjamin Gaba's shock win over Hifumi Abe and Clarisse Agbegnenou's win over Miku Takaichi leveled the score at 3–3 and forced a golden score tiebreaker.
+The 90+ kg men were randomly chosen, and Riner and Saito fought for 6 minutes and 26 seconds and both received shido twice before Riner successfully executed an ōuchi gari to achieve the gold medal-winning ippon.
+It marked Riner's fifth gold Olympic gold medal and France successfully defending their mixed team gold medal from Tokyo.